 How to Drink Absinthe - From the Traditional Absinthe Ritual to Cocktail Recipes

-Absinthe can only be legally purchased in the U.S. for a period of ten years.
+Absinthe can only be legally purchased in the U.S. for a period of less than fifteen years.
 Unfortunately, in the United States, alcoholic beverages must be "thujone-free," which means that all absinthes available there are far from being the real McCoy.
 Absinthe was originally popularized in France and Switzerland during the 1800s.
-It is a spirit, not a liquor with a high alcohol content.
+It is a spirit, not a liquor with a high alcohol content and no sugar added.
 Absinthe is made traditionally with white grape-based spirits, anise and grand wormwood as well as other herbs such as fennel and coriander.
 One thing we hear all the time is that people say they want to try absinthe.
 Absinthe itself can be quite strong and can even make you feel sick if not served properly.

 What is Absinthe?

 Absinthe can be found in two main forms: Absinthe blanche and Absinthe verte.
 These are both white and green.
 Absinthe gets its famous green color from the herbs as they slough off chlorophyll during secondary maceration.